Conservatives' Sophistry Enables Republicans' Cruelty

 McConnell, however, waves off such concerns as unworthy of discussion.
 He is more than happy to offer a pompous history lesson about the time "[b]efore the Glorious Revolution of 1688 and the English Civil War, [when] the Stuart monarchs asserted the power to tax and to borrow without parliamentary approval."
 But treating the substance of what the Republicans are demanding as anything but a sideshow is simply not worth his time.

-Professor Dorf and I have both argued at various times that the debt ceiling debate is not about debt, which is true.
+Professor Dorf and I have both argued at various times that the debt ceiling debate is not about debt, and that is still true.
 In the same sense, it is also not about spending, because the proper time to have negotiations over spending is during the budgeting process every year.
 (There, of course, Republicans will surely wreak additional havoc with even more savage attacks on the poor.)
 But if Republicans and their apologists are going to insist on conflating the two, with McConnell absolutely insisting that this is "not hostage taking," then they unavoidably are saying that the substance of the two sides' positions matters.
 That he cannot even spare a moment's thought to the consequences of what Republicans are doing betrays a mindset of, at best, blindness to the plight of others, and at worst, deliberate cruelty.

 As a postscript, I should note that a reporter for a major news organization sent me an email after the McConnell essay was published last Sunday.
 One of his questions was unexpected: "I find it a little odd that McConnell's op-ed chose to identify his interlocutors as 'some academics' rather than name them/you.
 There isn't even a link to [Laurence Tribe]'s op-ed!
 Why the cold shoulder and lack of direct clash, do you think?"